MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/connect-to-environments-privately.md

 ## Use point-to-site connections

 Alternatively, you can connect users to the virtual network by using point-to-site connections.
 An Azure-native solution to this approach is to set up a VPN gateway to allow VPN connections between users and the VPN gateway over an encrypted tunnel.
 After you establish the connection, users can start connecting privately to services that are hosted on the virtual network inside the Azure tenant.
-These services include Azure storage accounts, Azure Synapse Analytics, and Azure Purview.

 We recommend that you set up the VPN gateway in the hub virtual network of the hub-and-spoke architecture.
 For detailed, step-by-step guidance on setting up a VPN gateway, see [Tutorial: Create a gateway portal](/azure/vpn-gateway/tutorial-create-gateway-portal).

 ## Use site-to-site connections

 If users are already connected to the on-premises network environment and connectivity should be extended to Azure, you can use site-to-site connections to connect the on-premises and Azure connectivity hub.
 Like a VPN tunnel connection, the site-to-site connection lets you extend the connectivity to the Azure environment.
 Doing so allows users who are connected to the corporate network to connect privately to services that are hosted on the virtual network inside the Azure tenant.
-These services include Azure Storage accounts, Azure Synapse, and Azure Purview.

 The recommended, Azure-native approach to such connectivity is the use of ExpressRoute.
 We recommend that you set up an ExpressRoute gateway in the hub virtual network of the hub-and-spoke architecture.
 For detailed, step-by-step guidance on setting up ExpressRoute connectivity, see [Tutorial: Create and modify peering for an ExpressRoute circuit by using the Azure portal](/azure/expressroute/expressroute-howto-routing-portal-resource-manager).